Kamperhub/kamperhub-app/FUTURE_DEVELOPMENT.md

 ## **Completed Milestones**

+### ✅ **Feature: Height-Aware Trip Routing**
+*   **Status:** Complete
+*   **Objective:** Ensure trips planned in the app consider vehicle height to avoid low clearance obstacles.
+*   **Details:** The Trip Planner now uses Google's advanced Routes API via a secure backend endpoint.
+It automatically includes the height of the active vehicle/caravan in route calculations and will display warnings for any potential height restrictions, such as low bridges.

 ### ✅ **Feature: Advanced Weight Distribution Calculator**
 *   **Status:** Complete
 *   **Objective:** Provide a more accurate, physics-based calculation for Tow Ball Mass (TBM).